 Dress Code Tips

 - Wear something that is comfortable and airy.
 Wearing tight clothes will not only make you feel uncomfortable but might lead to unnecessary stress.
-Same goes for wearing heels.
+The same goes for wearing heels.

 - Make sure your clothes are washed and cleaned perfectly.
 Grooming of clothes is necessary.
 If you wear wrinkled clothes, it will do just the opposite of forming a positive impression.